 How much will my permit cost?

 The cost of the permit is based on several factors.
-The Fee Schedule for permits is available on this website.
+Please view the current Permit Fee Schedule.

 When is a CAMA Permit required and where can they be obtained?

 A CAMA Minor Permit is required for all activity on the oceanfront that requires a building or land disturbing permit.
 In addition, CAMA Minor Permits are required for all activity requiring a building or land disturbing permit within 575 feet of the normal high water of Bogue Sound.
 CAMA Minor Permits are processed through the Town’s Planning and Inspections Office.

 Is there a different CAMA Permit required for docks, boat lifts and seawalls?